Tsiri/RHEIA/docs/sphinx/energy system models.rst

 over the system lifetime, respectively.
 Finally, the lifetime of the electrolyzer array is considered uncertain (:math:`\mathrm{life\_pemel}`) based on the lack of knowledge on the specific electrolyzer that will be adopted in the actual system.
 More details on the characterization of the stochastic parameters are described by Coppitters et al. :cite:`coppitters2020robust`.
-The following table lists the uncertainty characterization of the specific parameters described above.
+The following table lists the uncertainty characterization of the parameters described above.

 .. list-table:: Stochastic space for the photovoltaic-electrolyzer system
    :widths: 40 40 40 30